bloch-labs/bloch/CONTRIBUTING.md

 Use `type/issue-number` (such as `feat/142` or `fix/275`).
 If you are experimenting, feel free to work on a draft branch locally and rename it before opening a PR.

 ### Commits & PR Titles
-CI expects Conventional Commits with an issue number suffix:
+CI expects Conventional Commits:

 ```
 <type>(optional-scope): <summary>
 ```

-Examples: `feat: add runtime cache (#142)`, `fix(parser): handle trailing commas`.
+Examples: `feat: add runtime cache`, `fix(parser): handle trailing commas`.
 PR titles should mirror the final squash commit so release automation and changelog tooling stay in sync.
-If there is no issue yet, create one or coordinate with a maintainer so we can link the work.
+Reference related issues in the PR body if needed.

 ### Pull Requests
 1. Push your branch and open a PR against `develop`.
 2. Fill in the PR template so reviewers know what changed and how you validated it.
 3. Run the basic checks locally (`clang-format`, build, unit tests).
 Our GitHub workflows rerun them plus CodeQL analysis.
 4. We use squash-merge to keep history tidy.
 The squash commit should match the Conventional Commit format above.

+---

+## Feature Flags

+- Work for future features often lands behind feature flags.
+Review the process on the [Feature Flags wiki page](https://github.com/bloch-labs/bloch/wiki/Feature-Flags) before starting a branch.
+- When developing behind a flag, enable it during configuration (`cmake -S . -B build -DBLOCH_FEATURE_<FLAG>=ON`) and ensure the runtime helpers report the expected state.
+- Update the documentation entries whenever you introduce or retire a flag.

 ---